JulianeMaran32/springboot3-springframework6/beer/src/main/resources/docs/Assignment.md

 #### Instruções

 * Use Spring MockMVC and Mockito to test Create endpoint for Customer
-* Write test to test creation of customer
+* Write test to test creation of customerDTO
 * Update Test to re-create CustomerServiceImpl before each test
 * Verify HTTP 201 is returned
 * Verify Location Header is returned